Constitution of Paraguay: Constitution of 1967

-In practice, however, these rights were largely ignored, as Stroessner ruled under a state of siege (a power carried over from the 1940 constitution) for only a few short breaks from 1954 to 1987.
+In practice, however, these rights were largely ignored, as Stroessner ruled under a state of siege for only a few short breaks from 1954 to 1987.
 This power, carried over from the 1940 constitution, allowed the president to suspend constitutional freedoms for up to 90 days in either all or part of the country.
-Within five days of declaring a state of siege, the president was required to notify Congress of his reasons for doing so, the rights being restricted, and the portion of the country where it applied.
+Within five days of declaring a state of siege, the president was required to notify Congress of his reasons for doing so, the rights being restricted, and the portion(s) of the country where it applied.
 Stroessner had declared a state of siege soon after taking office, and had it renewed every 90 days.
 Although the state of siege technically only applied to Asunción after 1970, the courts held that anyone charged with security offenses could be brought to the capital and tried under the state-of-siege provisions—even if the offense occurred elsewhere.

 Chapter six identified agrarian reform as one of the fundamental factors for the achievement of rural well-being.
 It also called for the adoption of equitable systems of land distribution and ownership.
 Colonization was protected as an official program involving not only citizens but also foreigners.

 Chapters seven through ten concerned the composition, selection, and functions of the legislature, executive, judiciary, and attorney general, respectively.
 Chapter eleven discussed provisions for amending or rewriting the constitution.
 The final chapter contained transitory articles.
-The most important of these states that, for purposes of eligibility and re-eligibility of the president, only those terms that would be completed after the presidential term that expired on August 15, 1968 counted.
+The most important of these stated that, for purposes of eligibility and re-eligibility of the president, only those terms that would be completed after the presidential term that expired on August 15, 1968 counted.
 The only constitutional amendment, that of March 25, 1977, modified this article to allow the president to run for an unlimited number of five-year terms.